Towards exact structural thresholds for parameterized complexity: Lower Bound for Dominating Set

 \begin{proof} Suppose $\algo$ is such an algorithm.
-The algorithm $\algo'$ first constructs $G'$ in polynomial time, then runs $\algo$ on $G'$, which takes time $\Oh^*((4 - \eps)^{\tcpw(G')}) \leq \Oh^*((4 - \eps)^{\pw(G)})$ by \cref{thm:twins_tcpw}.
+The algorithm $\algo'$ first constructs $G'$ in polynomial time, then runs $\algo$ on $G'$, which takes time $\Oh^*((4 - \eps)^{\tcctw(G')}) \leq \Oh^*((4 - \eps)^{\ctw(G)})$ by \cref{thm:twins_tcctw}.
 Finally $\algo'$ returns the same answer as $\algo$.
 The correctness of $\algo'$ follows from \cref{thm:ds_iff_tds} and the running time of $\algo'$ is dominated by running $\algo$ on $G'$. \end{proof}

-We remark that an $\Oh^*(4^{\tw(G)})$-time algorithm for \TDS is posed as an exercise in \cite{CyganFKLMPPS15}.
-It remains to show that \TDS cannot be solved in time $\Oh^*((4-\eps)^{\pw(G)})$ for some $\eps > 0$.
-We show this by adapting the lower bound construction for \DS given by Lokshtanov et al.~\cite{LokshtanovMS18}.
+We remark that an $\Oh^*(4^{\tw(G)})$-time algorithm for \TDS is posed as an exercise in \cite{CyganFKLMPPS15} which implies an $\Oh^*(4^{\ctw(G)})$-time algorithm by \cref{thm:td_tw}.
+It remains to show that \TDS cannot be solved in time $\Oh^*((4-\eps)^{\ctw(G)})$ for some $\eps > 0$.
+We show this by adapting the lower bound construction for \DS given by Lokshtanov et al.~\cite{LokshtanovMS18} and the observation of van Geffen et al.~\cite{GeffenJKM20} that slightly changing the construction already yields the same lower bound parameterized by cutwidth.
 Since 4 is a power of two, some technicalities regarding the groups can be avoided, allowing for a simpler construction.